-The main goal of Art History, Visual Art and Theory is to foster critical and reflexive thinking within an inclusive and supportive environment.
-The Department thus maintains the highest standards of intellectual and administrative practice, seeking to be innovative in pedagogy and international in scholarly perspective.
+At AHVA, our primary goal is to foster critical and reflexive thinking within an inclusive and supportive environment.
+We strive to be innovative in our pedagogy and to be international in our scholarly perspective.

 Our department’s faculty is actively involved in research, and many graduates have established distinguished careers in the creative, scholarly, and gallery fields.

 AHVA comprises three streams of research-based learning and practice: art history (ARTH), critical and curatorial studies (CCST), and visual art (VISA).